Alternative Retirement Plan (ARP)

 Choosing an Alternative Retirement Plan (ARP)

-Newly hired full-time college and university employees have the option of either contributing to SERS or an Alternative Retirement Plan (ARP).
-This option only applies to college and university employees.
+Only newly hired full-time college and university employees have the option of either contributing to SERS or an Alternative Retirement Plan (ARP).

 The mitigating rate, paid by college and university employers to SERS on behalf of ARP participants, is 3.48%.